openhab/openhab-addons/addons/binding/org.openhab.binding.meterreader/README.md

 "1-0#1-8-0:5:1:status" // negate if status(1-0#1-8-0) and 2^5 = 1
 "1-0#96-5-5:5:1" // negate if 1-0#96-5-5 and 2^5 = 1
 ```

+## Unit conversion

+Please use the [Units Of Measurement](https://docs.openhab.org/concepts/units-of-measurement.html) concept of openhab for unit conversion which is fully supported by this binding.
+Please see the item example on how to use it.
+*NOTE:* your meter device needs to provide correct unit information to work properly.

 ## Full Example